Tok3n/tok3nsdkgo_demoAE/README.md

 git submodule init

-To import the actual library
+To import the actual library, and some other usefull libraries from gorilla